Doncic nets 38 in near triple-double, Mavs top Nuggets in OT - WHIZ News

 Nikola Jokic scored 20 of his 38 points after halftime and grabbed 11 rebounds for Denver.
 Jamal Murray added 21 points and nine assists.

+Richardson finished with 14 points, including a tiebreaking jumper before his 3-pointer.

+“We had the game.
+We had the game,” Murray said.
+“We just didn’t close it like we should have.”

-Dallas rallied from four down to take a 101-97 lead on Maxi Kleber’s 3-pointer, his first points of the night, but Jokic scored the next five to put Denver ahead.
+Dallas rallied from four down to take a 101-97 lead on a 3 by Kleber, his first points of the night, but Jokic scored the next five to put Denver ahead.

-Kleber’s 3-pointer put Dallas up 109-107 with 2.4 seconds left, but Jokic capped a 17-point fourth quarter with an 18-foot jumper at the horn to send the game to overtime.
+“I’m trying to be ready and take that shot with confidence,” Kleber said.
+“Shots are going to fall or not — you just have to trust and believe.”

 TIP-INS

-Mavericks: G Trey Burke wasn’t with the team but coach Rick Carlisle said “to my knowledge, it is not COVID-19 related.” … F Kristaps Porzingis (knee) is on the trip and making progress but there is no timetable for his return, Carlisle said.
-“He is ramping things up and the hope is that his progress can continue without issue and then we can see where things are as we move forward.”
+Mavericks: G Trey Burke wasn’t with the team but coach Rick Carlisle said “to my knowledge, it is not COVID-19 related.” … F Kristaps Porzingis (knee) is on the trip and making progress but there is no timetable for his return.
+“He is ramping things up and the hope is that his progress can continue without issue and then we can see where things are as we move forward,” Carlisle said.

 UP NEXT